 Grad party virtual background designed by Beutel

-If sending food from a local restaurant to every attendee feels like a logistical nightmare, you could opt for a simpler way to thank guests for coming.
+If sending food from a local restaurant to every attendee seems like a tall task (with dietary restrictions and logistics), you could opt for a simpler way to thank guests for coming.
 How about a party box sent out before the event?
 You can get really creative here and include items that will help with all of the ideas we’ve already mentioned.
-Instead of a meal, send them sealed snacks to enjoy.
+Instead of a meal, send them sealed snacks and drinks to enjoy.
 Planning on playing a game?
-Send out instructions to all your guests.
+Send out instructions to all your guests beforehand.
 You can also add silly props to be used at the party.
 Don’t forget to include a commemorative announcement with a picture of the graduate.

 If you’ve read all of our tips and are still thinking that a virtual graduation party is not what you want, there are some other ways to celebrate your graduate.
 Some parents might want to just plan a party for a later date.
 This option gives you even more time to plan.
 You can still celebrate your child’s accomplishments and make memories now without a virtual party.

 There really is no substitute for time spent around the dinner table as a family.
 Enjoying each other’s company and having a special meal together might be even more important during these uncertain times.
+To adhere to best social distancing practices, you can take a COVID-19 spin on things and set up a few tables in social clusters so you can celebrate with close friends and family.
 Make it special for your child by cooking their favorite food or ordering in from their favorite restaurant.
 This private party can be really focused on your senior by serving a buffet of all their favorite foods from kindergarten and up.
 You can even design a beautiful menu to commemorate the occasion.
-If you want to feature some graduation-themed treats onto the menu or include a post-dinner game, we encourage you to read through our post on graduation party ideas.
+If you want to feature some graduation-themed treats on the menu or include a post-dinner game, we encourage you to read through our post on graduation party ideas.

-The graduating class of 2020 is persevering during a historical event that has not happened in a generation.
-Many people feel the need to be of service during such a stressful time.
-If your grad is feeling this way, perhaps they would like to mark the end of their school year by volunteering during a time of need.
-There are local organizations in every city that may need help during shelter-at-home orders.
+The graduating class of 2021 is persevering during a historical year and if your grad has interest in philanthropic work, it’s a great time to flex that muscle.
+Perhaps they would like to mark the end of their school year by volunteering during a time of need.
+There are local organizations in every city that may need help caring for the less fortunate.
 Look for non-profits that deliver meals to the needy as a way for you and your family to give back as your grad moves forward.
 If you’re not comfortable going out in person, consider setting up a graduation fundraiser to share with family and friends.